mecsbalint/workbooks/workbooks/module_python.md

     : We can search for duplicate data with the `.duplicate()` method which returns a `Series` of `bool` values based on if an element (in case of a `Series`) or a row (in case of a `DataFrame`) is a duplicate or not.
 With this combining some filter methods we can filter out duplicates easily.

-## Testing
-* What are Python assertions?
-* What are pytest and unittest?

-## Seaborn

 ## C and Python
-* How do you create a C extension module manually?
 * What is Python C API?
 * What are the mandatory parts of a C extension module?
 * How can you parse and use python objects in a C extension module?